github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 | `pub` | `auto`, `increase`, `increase-if-necessary`, `widen` | `auto` |
 | `terraform` | N/A | N/A |

-{% note %}
+> [!NOTE]

-**Note:** `N/A` indicates that the package manager does not yet support configuring the `versioning-strategy` parameter.
+> `N/A` indicates that the package manager does not yet support configuring the `versioning-strategy` parameter.
 The strategy code is open source, so if you'd like a particular ecosystem to support a new strategy, you are always welcome to submit a pull request in https://github.com/dependabot/dependabot-core/.

-{% endnote %}

 ```yaml
 # Example configuration for customizing the manifest version strategy